 With our unique approach, we take care of your land best!

-Greenleaf has been practicing professional forestry in Custer, Douglas, and El Paso Counties for over 40 years, adapting best methods to improve and protect residential forested properties.
+Greenleaf has been practicing professional forestry in Custer, Douglas, and El Paso Counties for over 40 years, adapting best methods to improve and protect residential and large forested properties.

 Above Left: Pre-treatment stand with thick understory Above Right: Post-treatment stand, thinned and mitigated